WeTransfer/wt-api-docs/source/includes/_transfers.md

 }
 ```

 Creates a new empty transfer.

-The `shortened_url` property contains a URL for WeTransfer, where you can access the resulting transfer.
+---

+👉🏻 **Note:**  the `shortened_url` in the response is the URL you will use to access the transfer you create!
+It is not returned at the end of the upload flow, rather when you create the empty transfer. 👈🏻

+---

 ## Add items to a transfer